 No wall charger included

-This tiny, lightweight dustbuster checked almost all of the boxes for an ideal handheld vacuum, and its small size and clever attachments make it an excellent choice for a home office.
-It weighs only one pound, and our tester said the handle is easy to grip when zapping up multiple messes.
+This tiny, lightweight vacuum checked almost all of the boxes for an ideal handheld unit, and its small size and clever attachments make it an excellent choice for a home office.
+It weighs only 1 pound, and the handle is easy to grip when zapping up multiple messes.
 Even though it's small, the dust bin is surprisingly large in proportion.
 It completed all of our tests before needing to be emptied.
 When it came time to empty the dust bin, the process was incredibly simple and mess-free.
-Our tester noted the filter came out with no issues, which is a big perk when it comes to frequent use.
+The filter came out with no issues, which is a big perk when it comes to frequent use.
 Upon additional testing, we noted that this vacuum wouldn't be good for sucking up larger debris like Cheerios.

-This dustbuster comes with a long crevice tool that makes it easy to get into tight spaces, like behind your computer cords or between sofa cushions.
-It also comes with a brush attachment that's great for suctioning dust off computer keyboards.
-Another pro?
-It's very quiet, so you can squeeze in a quick clean without disrupting your partner or sleeping children.
-While it's great that it comes with a USB charging cord, there is no wall plug-in, so you'll have to use one you already own or charge it from your computer or car USB port.
+This dustbuster comes with a long crevice tool that makes it easy to get into tight spaces, like behind computer cords or between sofa cushions.
+It also comes with a brush attachment that's great for suctioning dust from computer keyboards.
+It's also very quiet, so you can squeeze in a quick clean without disrupting your partner or sleeping children.
+While it's great that it comes with a USB charging cord, there is no wall plug-in, so you'll have to use one that you already own or charge it from your computer or car USB port.
 Overall, we can't guarantee this vacuum will overwhelm you with its performance, but for small messes around your desk space, it can get the job done.

 Easy to empty